janosmrtn/janosmrtn/README.md

 👋 Hey there, I'm Janos Marton!

 Welcome to my GitHub repository.
 I'm a passionate Data Professional with a knack for [Your Skills/Tech Interests].
-This is my creative space where I tinker, experiment, and share my coding journey.
+This is my creative space where I experiment and share my coding journey.

 🚀 **What to Expect:**
 - Snippets of code I find interesting
-- Small projects that reflect my tech exploration
+- Small projects that reflect my data exploration
-- Occasional deep dives into [Specific Tech/Topic]

 🌱 **Connect and Collaborate:**
 I'm all ears for collaboration and learning together.
-Feel free to reach out via [Your Preferred Contact Method] - whether it's about code, ideas, or just a tech chat.
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/janosmarton/).

-Thanks for dropping by and joining me on this coding adventure! 🌟
+Thanks for dropping by and joining me on this adventure! 🌟